Home » Blog » Uncategorized » Can You Catch Leprosy from Armadillos?

 Habitats and Behavior

-Armadillos can live in many different habitats, including prairielands, forests, grasslands, and deserts.
+Armadillos can live in many habitats, including prairielands, forests, grasslands, and deserts.
 They are excellent diggers and can create burrows up to 15 feet long.
 Armadillos are solitary animals and do not form social groups.
 One of their more unique features is that they can roll up into a ball, using their armor to protect themselves from predators.

 armadillo-3